mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 We want our object to be able to move in three dimensions: left and right, forward and back, up and down.
 If we apply the equations of motion to each dimension separately, we can integrate each dimension in turn to find the motion of the object in three dimensions.

-Or we could just use vectors.
+Or... we could just use vectors.

 Vectors are a mathematical type representing an array of numbers.
 A three dimensional vector has three components x, y and z.
 Each component corresponds to a dimension.
 In this article x is left and right, y is up and down, and z is forward and back.